trevorism/ngram/Readme.md

 You may modify gradle.properties to change the input.
 The first argument is a file on your file system.
 The second argument is a number representing the maximum ngram to be found.

-You may also run this by running the com.darkstar.ngram.Main.main() method.
+You may also run this by running the com.darkstar.ngram.Main.main() method located in src/main/groovy.